Hillsong Church: 21st century

 In August 2022, Hillsong was sued by an Australian whistleblower in federal court there, alleging that the megachurch had moved millions of dollars overseas to avoid the charities regulator, the Australian Charities and Not-for-profits Commission (ACNC).
 The whistleblower alleged that Hillsong made "large cash gifts" to Houston and his family using tax-free money.

-Reach and branding
+In August 2023, Brian Houston was acquitted of covering up his father's crimes.